pavel-b-kr12/LEDController2812IR/README.md

 * Connect power AFTER all assembled with good GND wire connection
 * Don't see on bright Blue LEDs (or white because it is from Blue) while testing if you need your eyes for a long life.
 Use diffuser, dim power, itc.
 ### Hints
-* to maintain max quality (bit depth) regulate brightness not by program but via DC-DC down modules like XL4005 (without current limit)
+* to maintain max quality (bit depth) regulate brightness not by program FastLED.setBrightness but via DC-DC step down modules like XL4005 XL4015 (with or without current limit)
 * Brownout and other power problems add capacitor on power in and 3,3V output of LDO, change USB diode with low voltage drop diode https://github.com/nkolban/esp32-snippets/issues/168
+* to maintain low heat and power usage, awoid WS2815 and others 12v LEDs with resisors (resistors can be internal)

-### notable features
+### program Hints
-*💎 save/load, quick access slots
-*💎 ESP8266 support
-*💎 color by music or other input sensors
-*💎 plot power, power by color chennels, leds
-* lightweight binary Serial protocol and UDP WIFi
-*💎 send LEDs data or control over WiFi with external MCU's dedicated for rendering pixels *💎 test effects and LEDs constructions (how it looks like in circle or cube) without LED stripes or without MCU at all.
+*case 0:
+{ //braces are necessary
+}

+#To work with old phones, touch:
+*use onmousedown but not click
+*use innerHTML but not appendChild. innerHTML better to sum all strings, otherwise some bugs may be

 ### TODO
 *🐛 fix WiFi on ESP32 not working without UDP.begin